logzio/logz-docs/_source/logzio_collections/_prometheus-sources/bigquery.md

 ## Overview

+BigQuery is a serverless, multicloud data warehouse designed to help you turn big data into business insights.
+Telegraf is a plug-in driven server agent for collecting and sending metrics and events from databases, systems and IoT sensors.
 Telegraf is a plug-in driven server agent for collecting and sending metrics and events from databases, systems and IoT sensors.

 To send your Prometheus-format Google BigQuery metrics to Logz.io, you need to add the **inputs.stackdriver** and **outputs.http** plug-ins to your Telegraf configuration file.